 - If no, its health status indicator on the selected index will appear grey.

 To learn more about how conditions and policies work together, see Introduction to important concepts.

 The health status indicator doesn't apply for:

 The index automatically appears when you select the product from the New Relic menu bar.
 For example, to view the index of APM apps, go to one.newrelic.com, then click APM.
 The Applications index lists all APM product entities and their current health status.

 The entity is operational.
 We are collecting data that you can view in the appropriate UI.
 No alert violations are currently reported for it.

 The entity is degraded.
 A warning threshold has been violated.

 A critical threshold has been violated:

-No alerts conditions have been detected for this entity.
+The entity's status is unknown.
+We're not receiving alerts data for the entity.
 This could mean alerts are muted, not set up, or the reporting system is down.